Table of Contents for The Rebirth of Entrepreneurialism

 So instead of “industrial capitalism” and “post-industrial capitalism,” the more appropriate terms I’ll use are corporation-dominated capitalism and people-centered capitalism.
 Everything else from my prior posts remains the same, and I think this way of expressing the ideas captures the essence of the exploration better.

 What I’d like to draw out here is that much of Chris’s book focuses on corporation-dominated capitalism – for corporations, Free is a much bigger problem.
 The structure and overheads of corporations make it such that they’re really expensive to operate.
-By the time you get R&D, Marketing, Sales, and everybody else on the same sheet of music, the resource investment in a particular product is so intense that any given product has to either sell a bunch for cheap or sell a few expensive products.
+By the time you get R&D, Marketing, Sales, and everybody else on the same sheet of music, the resource investment in a particular product is so intense that any given product has to either sell a bunch for cheap or sell fewer at a higher price.

 Chris, Malcolm, and Seth are largely talking about the rules for corporation-dominated capitalism, and their books, strategies, and concerns sit squarely at home in that sphere.
 But the rules for people-centered capitalism are different because the scale is much different.

 As an independent creative entrepreneur, I can move from idea to market in a month.
 Since my overheads are lower, I can charge much less for a product, and my needs for revenue are much lower.
 This is where the power of small kicks into overdrive.